Why do professionals want know how to make partner at a Big 4 firm?

 The Big 4 have more flexibility

 Because of their size, Big 4 firms have more partnership slots to fill than mid-tier firms.
-This means they can be more flexible about who they have within the partnership.
-In both cases, you will need to have strong evidence of how you will develop and win business but (and this surprised me) when going for partner with a Big 4 firm, you will not need such a large client portfolio as you will need with BDO or GT.
+This means they can be flexible about who they have within the partnership.
+You will still need to have strong evidence of how you will develop and win business but (and this surprised me) when going for partner with a Big 4 firm, you will not need such a large client portfolio as you will need with BDO or GT.

 Big 4 firms are more interested in your potential for building a partner-sized portfolio.
-Read here to find out the typical size of a Big 4 partner’s client portfolio.
+Read on to find out the typical size of a Big 4 partner’s client portfolio.

 You’ll be expected to earn the rewards of partnership

 You should now be getting a good idea of what it takes to make partner at one of the Big 4 firms.
 There’s plenty more on the site, so take time to read further.